 Contact reports providing each party with a written record of all matters of substance discussed at meetings or in telephone conversations between the parties will be supplied by the Consultancy to the Client within [] Working Days following the meeting or conversation.
 If the subject matter of a contact report is not questioned by the Client within [] Working Days of its receipt, it will be taken to be an accurate record of the meeting or telephone conversation to which it refers.

-The Consultancy may appoint ub-contractors to perform any of the Services.
-The Consultancy acknowledges that such sub-contracting shall not release the Consultancy from any of its contractual obligations under this Agreement and the Consultancy shall remain fully responsible for the performance of such Services.
+The Consultancy may appoint Subcontractors to perform any of the Services.
+The Consultancy acknowledges that it shall be liable for the acts and omissions of Subcontractors and sub-contracting to Subcontractors shall not release the Consultancy from any of its contractual obligations under this Agreement and the Consultancy shall remain fully responsible for the performance of such Services by Subcontractors.

+From time to time the Consultancy may need to use Third Party Vendors in connection with a Project.
+Third Party Vendors will be subject to the prior written approval of the Client.

-The Consultancy shall use reasonable care and skill in the selection and appointment of suppliers and the agreement of the terms and conditions of such appointment.
+The Consultancy shall use reasonable care and skill in the selection and appointment of Third Party Vendors and the agreement of the terms and conditions of such appointment.
 Should the Client request, the Consultancy will obtain more than one quote for a particular supply and discuss these with the Client before placing an order.
-The Consultancy shall obtain the Client’s consent before commissioning services from any company in which the Consultancy has a financial interest, such consent not to be unreasonably withheld or delayed.
+The Consultancy shall obtain the Client’s consent before commissioning services from any Third Party Vendor in which the Consultancy has a financial interest, such consent not to be unreasonably withheld or delayed.
+The Consultancy shall not be liable for the acts or omissions of Third Party Vendors, save that it will use its reasonable endeavours to assist the Client to recover any losses suffered by the Client as a result of the acts or omissions of Third Party Vendors.

+The Client agrees to comply with any terms and conditions imposed by a Third Party Vendor in connection with a Project, subject to the Consultancy notifying the Client in advance.

 Responsibilities of the client